anselm/blox2/README.md

 If people knew how easy it was to program - how similar it is to say plumbing, or electrical, or architecture - many more people would do it.
 There's a mystique around programming and in fact a kind of culture or priesthood where programmers often offer to do work for other people, but don't often empower other people to do the work themselves.
 Many of the kinds of things we pass off to professionals could in fact be done ourselves.
 And I'd argue that in an emerging world with all kinds of interacting devices in our homes and all around us - that programming should be seen as something that everybody does.
 It should be fairly accessible without too much work for those who are interested.
 Programming is also a powerful tool, and civic access to tools like this can help our society as a whole.

 ## General thoughts and approaches

 HISTORY.
 In this project what I want to do is look at earlier thinking around making programming accessible, and then play with grammars that would be useful both for novices and experts.
 Many experts such as Alan Kay and Brett Victor have thought about this a lot already.
 There's a very long history of thinking about programming as a whole as well - all the way back to Turing.
 Notables include Minksy as well: https://www.gwern.net/docs/www/web.media.mit.edu/b8c7bfd0757330c92e0f0f52a1ddc70b15468c26.html .
+Also see Alan's work at: https://en.wikipedia.org/wiki/Alan_Kay#Squeak,_Etoys,_and_Croquet

 VISUAL.
 I lean towards a visual flow diagram language.
 I'd like to use color and animation in representing code; I feel we have richer displays and can use more capabilities of those displays.
 At the same time I do believe that it should work for color blind people.
 Ordinary flowcharts, finite state machines and UML diagrams can be seen as visual programming foundations.
 Wikipedia has others as well: https://en.wikipedia.org/wiki/Visual_programming_language .
 I do want to leverage some of that thinking - but it is worth noting that there can be a tension between the components of a system and how execution flows through a system.
 I lean towards representation of the parts, more than representation of the execution flow.
 I do want to show relationships between parts, but I prefer to have the parts themselves be predominant.